inet-framework/inet/doc/src/users-guide/ch-sensor-macs.rst

 The INET Framework contains the implementation of several MAC protocols for wireless sensor networks (WSNs), including B-MAC, L-MAC, and X-MAC.

-To create a wireless node with a specific MAC protocol, use a node type that has a wireless interface and set the interface type to the appropriate type.
+To create a wireless node with a specific MAC protocol, a node type that has a wireless interface can be used and the interface type can be set to the appropriate type.
 For example, :ned:`WirelessHost` is a node type which is preconfigured to have one wireless interface, ``wlan[0]``.
 ``wlan[0]`` is of parametric type, so if the network is built from :ned:`WirelessHost` nodes, all of them can be configured to use, for example,